-We work with two universities, University of Cambridge and Anglia Ruskin University to offer a range of courses and qualifications.
+We work with three universities, University of Cambridge, Anglia Ruskin University and University of Durham to offer a range of courses and qualifications.

 Cambridge Theological Federation